Topics for Exam 1

 3. per capita GDP

-a. measure of economic performance
+measure of economic performance

-b. correlation between per capita GDP and material well-being
+correlation between per capita GDP and material well-being

 C. Macroeconomic relations

-1. consumption and income (Consumption function)
+1. consumption and income

-2. inflation and unemployment (Phillips curve)
+2. inflation and unemployment

-III.
-Scarcity and Opportunity cost
+Scarcity and

 A. trade-offs and efficiency